liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/40-confinguring-dependencies/00-configuring-dependencies-intro.markdown

 $$$

-Note that different build systems use different artifact attribute names, as the following table specifies.
+Note that different build systems use different artifact attribute names, as shown below:

 *Artifact Terminology*